Container Storage Interface (CSI) Driver

 Volume Deletion

-is deleted- Retrieve the volume using the volume ID
+DeleteVolumemethod is called when a PersistentVolume is deleted - Retrieves the volume using the volume ID

 - Performs cleanup operations if necessary